ScrybeLang/scrybelang.github.io/docs/variables/internal-naming.md

 ## Function Return Output

 Each defined function gets a local variable that represents its output.
 Function return output variables have the prefix `fo_<function name>`.
+For functions defined in the stage, their return output variable is named `bfo_<function name>`.